USS Wasp (CV-18): Philippines campaign

 Beginning on 12 October, Formosa received three days of unwelcome attention from TF 38 planes.
 In response, the Japanese Navy made an all-out effort to protect that strategic island, though doing so meant denuding its remaining carriers of aircraft.
 Yet, the attempt to thwart the ever-advancing American Pacific Fleet was futile.
 At the end of a three-day air battle, Japan had lost more than 500 planes and 20-odd freighters.
 Many other merchant ships were damaged as were hangars, barracks, warehouses, industrial plants, and ammunition dumps.
 However, the victory was costly to the United States Navy, for TF 38 lost 79 planes and 64 pilots and air crewmen, while cruisers Canberra and Houston and carrier Franklin received damaging, but nonlethal, torpedo and bomb hits.

 From Formosa, TF 38 shifted its attention to the Philippines.
 After steaming to waters east of Luzon, TG 58.1 began to launch strikes against that island on the 18th and continued the attack the following day, hitting Manila for the first time since it was occupied by the Japanese early in the war.
 On 20 October, the day the first American troops waded ashore on Leyte, Wasp had moved south to the station off that island whence she and her sister carriers launched some planes for close air support missions to assist MacArthur's soldiers, while sending other aircraft to destroy airfields on Mindanao, Cebu, Negros, Panay, and Leyte.
 TG 38.1 refueled the following day and, on 22 October, set a course for Ulithi to rearm and provision.

+Battle of Leyte Gulf

 While McCain's carriers were steaming away from the Philippines, great events were taking place in the waters of that archipelago.
 Admiral Soemu Toyoda, the commander in chief of Japan's Combined Fleet, activated plan Sho-Go-1, a scheme for bringing about a decisive naval action off Leyte, the Battle of Leyte Gulf.
 The Japanese strategy called for Ozawa's carriers to act as a decoy to lure TF 38 north of Luzon and away from the Leyte beachhead.
 Then—with the American fast carriers out of the way—heavy Japanese surface ships were to debouch into Leyte Gulf from two directions: from the south through Surigao Strait and from the north through San Bernardino Strait.
 During much of 24 October, planes from Halsey's carrier task groups still in Philippine waters pounded Admiral Kurita's powerful Force "A", or Center Force, as it steamed across the Sibuyan Sea toward San Bernardino Strait.
 When darkness stopped their attack, the American aircraft had sunk superbattleship Musashi and had damaged several other Japanese warships.
 Moreover, Halsey's pilots reported that Kurita's force had reversed course and was moving away from San Bernardino Strait.